tern-tools/tern/README.md

 If the packages are not pinned in the resulting `Dockerfile.lock` or output file that gets produced, it is because 1) Tern does not know the version of the packages to pin (i.e. unable to get this information from the package manager) or 2) your Dockerfile failed to build.
 In the case of a failed Dockerfile build, Tern only builds the base image and tries to pin what it can.
 If you encounter any errors, please file an issue.

 # Report Formats<a name="report-formats">
-Tern creates BoM reports suitable to read over or to provide to another tool for consumption.
+Tern creates SBOM reports suitable to read over or to provide to another tool for consumption.
+A collection of sample reports is available to view [here](./docs/examples/).

 ## Understanding the Reports<a name="understanding-the-reports">
 Tern provides a handful of different reporting styles that may work better for different applications of distribution, interoperability and comprehension.
 Understanding these reports will vary slightly between formats, but the information in the different report formats will generally be the same with varying degrees of package metadata detail.
 In all report formats, information about the version of Tern that generated the report and any applicable extension information will be at the top of the report followed by information about the metadata found in the container, organized sequentially by layer.

 The base layer (Layer 1) will provide operating system information on which the container is based, the Dockerfile command that created the layer, the package retrieval method and any packages found in the layer.
-Note that the operating system information may be different than the container that Tern is generating an SBoM for.
+Note that the operating system information may be different than the container that Tern is generating an SBOM for.
 For example, the `golang` container's base OS is actually `Debian GNU/Linux 10 (buster)`.
 For each subsequent layer in the container, information about the Dockerfile command that created the container layer, any warnings about unrecognized Dockerfile commands, the package retrieval method and package information is provided.
 If Tern doesn't find any package information in a layer, it will report packages found in the layer as "None".
 File licenses may also be available in the reports if Tern is run using scancode.

 More information about specific reporting formats can be found below and in the `tern/classes` directory where the properties being reported on are explained in the .py files -- specifically, `image_layer.py`, `package.py`, and `file_data.py`.